-Built for the London & North Eastern Railway, 61306 Mayflower is one of two surviving B1 Class locomotives.
+Built for the London & North Eastern Railway, 61306 is one of two surviving B1 Class locomotives.

 The B1's were designed as mixed traffic locomotives capable of hauling express passenger trains as well as freight traffic.
 As powerful, go anywhere engines, the B1's worked across most of the UK rail network from East Anglia to Scotland.